Magic-Solutions/MRI-Super-Resolution/README.md

 ## Utilities

 - **Scripts and notebooks**: Utility files provided in the `utils/` directory to assist with model training, data exploration, and visualization.

+## Credits

+This project is conducted in collaboration with GENCI, who provides the computational resources.
+Authored by Hendrik Chiche, Ludovic Corcos, and Logan Rouge.

 ## License